triton-inference-server/triton_distributed/README.md

 routing, load balancing, scaling and workflow definitions at the data center scale without sacrificing performance or ease of use.

-The project is currently in the alpha / experimental / rapid-protyping stage.
+>[!NOTE] The project is currently in the alpha / experimental /
+>rapid-protyping stage and we are actively looking for feedback and
+>collaborators.

 <!--